 Conclusion

 The study highlights that 27% farmers were in the 21 to 40-year age, 59% were in the 41 to 60-year age, and 14% were above the age of 60, 12% of respondents were illiterate, 41% were up-studied to the primary, 28% of respondents were both up to SSC (Secondary School Certificate) and 14% of HSC (Higher Secondary Certificate) and only 5% were only graduate level education and above. significant portion of farmers have basic to intermediate education, with only a small fraction reaching higher education.
 48 percent of farmers had an annual income between 1 to 5 lakh rupees, followed by 24 percent of farmers who earned between 5 to 10 lakhs, 15 percent of farmers earned between less than 1 lakh rupees, and 13 percent of farmers earned more than 10 lakh rupees annually from farming activities also study highlightedmember farmers and board of directors of FPOs encounter a range of interrelated challenges that hinder their growth and effectiveness.
 Organizational issues like lack of trust and weak leadership reduce internal cohesion, while financial problems such as low financial literacy and limited access to credit restrict investment capacity.
 Marketing-related constraints, including poor awareness of market trends and weak linkages with buyers, limit income opportunities.
 Input supply challenges like high costs and delayed deliveries affect timely farm operations.
-Furthermore, inadequate infrastructure—such as poor transport, storage, and digital connectivity—further adds to their difficulties.
+Furthermore, inadequate infrastructure such as poor transport, storage, and digital connectivity further adds to their difficulties.
 Addressing these core issues through targeted interventions and capacity building is crucial to strengthen FPO performance and ensure long-term benefits for member farmers.
-Key Capacity problems faced by board of director is Insufficient awareness of market trends and business strategies with Limited knowledge of financial planning and budgeting.
-They are facing some serious Operational and management problems like Inefficient system for supply chain and logistics management and Conflict of interest among board members.
-Key Governance and leadership problems faced is Poor leadership in driving the FPO’ vision, Conflict of interest among board members.
+Key Capacity problems faced by board of director is insufficient awareness of market trends and business strategies with limited knowledge of financial planning and budgeting.
+They are facing some serious operational and management problems like inefficient system for supply chain and logistics management and conflict of interest among board members.
+Key governance and leadership problems faced is poor leadership in driving the FPO’ vision, Conflict of interest among board members.

 Suggestions